Skip to Recipe

 - 3 cups long grain white rice, rinsed

 In the liner of the pressure cooker, add the dried beans, chunked green pepper, 4 cloves of minced garlic, 2 tsp salt, bay leaves, and ham hock.
 Pour in the chicken stock, then seal and cook on Manual (high pressure) for 20 minutes.
 Allow the pressure to release naturally.
 Drain the beans, reserving the liquid, then set aside along with the ham hock (remove meat from bone and chop up) and discard the bay leaves and green pepper pieces.
 Wash and dry the pressure cooker liner, then return to the pot.

 Set the pot to Saute (Browning).
 When ready, add the bacon and cook until brown and crispy.
 Using a slotted spoon, remove the bacon and set aside.
-In the hot bacon fat that’s still in the pot, saute the onions and green peppers, red peppers, and jalapeno (if using) until softened.
+In the hot bacon fat that’s still in the pot, saute the diced onions, diced green peppers, diced red peppers, and chopped jalapeno (if using) until softened.
 Add the remaining garlic, oregano, cumin, , salt and pepper, stirring until fragrant.
 Add the vinegar.
 Take the reserved bean liquid and add enough water to make 3 cups of liquid total.
 Add this to the pot, then stir.
 Taste and adjust seasoning as needed.
 You will want it to taste over-seasoned, because it will mellow out once you add the rice.

-Add the rinsed rice, then stir to combine.
+Add the rinsed rice and cooked beans, then stir to combine.
 Seal the pot once more and switch to the Rice setting, allowing pressure to release naturally after the cooking cycle is complete.
 Uncover, fluff rice with fork, and stir in the crispy bacon and chopped meat from the ham hock.
 Serve hot.